One of the most popular questions asked by our consumer is, “What are the differences between KitchenAid and Bosch dishwashers?”

 Updated April, 2014

 KitchenAid is a great dishwasher as well.
-It has a ton of features, options, but had a grinder at the bottom.
+It has a ton of features and options, but had a grinder at the bottom.
 The grinder added noise.
-However, as of April 2014, KitchenAid now has the quieter filtered design.
+However, as of April 2014, KitchenAid now has the quieter filtered design like European models.

 Let's review American vs. European dishwashers and then compare Bosch and KitchenAid.